pagkly/Zed/Investopedia3/Nonelective Contribution.md

 Nonelective contributions can vary.
 For example, a company can choose to contribute 3% of each employee's salary toward their employer-sponsored retirement plan.
 If an employee earns $50,000 per year, the employer would be contributing $1,500 per year.

 Employers are free to change the contribution rates as they see fit for their organizations.
-However, nonelective contributions can not exceed the annual [contribution limits](https://www.investopedia.com/retirement/401k-contribution-limits/) set by the [Internal Revenue Service (IRS)](https://www.investopedia.com/terms/i/irs.asp).
+However, nonelective contributions can not exceed the annual [[contribution limits]](https://www.investopedia.com/retirement/401k-contribution-limits/) set by the [[Internal Revenue Service (IRS)]](https://www.investopedia.com/terms/i/irs.asp).
 The total annual amount that can be contributed to a defined-contribution plan, such as a 401(k) in 2020 is $57,000, while in 2021, the limit is $58,000.1

 ## Advantages of Nonelective Contributions

 There are advantages to an employer by making nonelective contributions.
 Nonelective contributions are tax-deductible, and they can encourage more employees to participate in the company's retirement plan.
-The decision to offer fully-vested nonelective contributions can also provide retirement plans with [Safe Harbor](https://www.investopedia.com/terms/s/safeharbor.asp) protection, which exempts plans from government-mandated nondiscrimination testing.
+The decision to offer fully-vested nonelective contributions can also provide retirement plans with [[Safe Harbor]](https://www.investopedia.com/terms/s/safeharbor.asp) protection, which exempts plans from government-mandated nondiscrimination testing.

 The IRS administers these tests to make sure plans are designed to benefit all employees instead of favoring highly-compensated ones.
 Making nonelective contributions can help employers meet this goal while also remaining compliant with government rules.